Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Results

 While benchmarks presented in Section~\ref{single_node_test} focused on controlled single-node conditions to ensure platform comparability, production-scale runs involve a configuration tailored to the overall performance of the entire~{\pinocchio} application.
 In these cases, domain decomposition, FFT scalability and the halo construction workflow play a critical role, motivating a shift toward a more MPI-intensive configuration.
 To reflect realistic usage scenarios, we adopt the hybrid parallel configuration described in Section~\ref{Production_runs}.
 These production-scale tests were performed on the NVIDIA platform, which currently provides access to a sufficient number of compute nodes required for large-scale simulations.

-We evaluate the GPU-accelerated version of the \emph{Classic kernel} within the full production workflow, measuring the time-to-solution.
-The direct comparison with the CPU implementation shows a consistent performance gain of approximately $6x$, in line with the results observed in the controlled single-node benchmarks (Section~\ref{single_node_test}).
+We evaluate the GPU-accelerated version of the \emph{Classic kernel} within the full production workflow, measuring the time-to-solution, as detailed in Table~\ref{full_run_pinocchio_timing_gpu}.
+The collapse-time stage is accelerated by approximately a factor of $\sim6\times$ (108 s on CPU versus $\sim18$ s on GPU), consistent with the behavior observed in the controlled single-node benchmark(Section~\ref{single_node_test}).
+The CPU baseline corresponds to the production configuration described in Section~\ref{Production_runs}, using 16 MPI tasks per node with 2 OpenMP threads per task, corresponding to 32 CPU cores per node across 180 compute nodes.
+The GPU configuration uses the same number of nodes, with 4 GPUs per node and 16 MPI tasks per node, for a total of 720 GPUs.

 This confirms that the benefits of GPU offloading persist under realistic, large-scale workloads, validating the scalability of the implementation.
-In practical terms, this translates into a net saving of approximately 100 seconds per simulation.
+In practical terms, this translates into a net saving of approximately 90-100 seconds per simulation, compatible with the run-to-run variability.
 Given that typical cosmological campaigns involve thousands of {\pinocchio} runs, this results in a cumulative saving of over 160000 Standard-h, a significant reduction in computational cost that enables more efficient use of HPC resources.
-Such a saving also implies a non-negligible reduction in energy consumption; however, a quantitative assessment of this aspect requires dedicated analysis, which will be presented in a companion work~\citep{Lacopo_in_prep}.
+Such a saving also implies a non-negligible reduction in energy consumption; however, a quantitative assessment of this aspect requires dedicated analysis, which is shown in~\cite{LACOPO2026101060} companion work.

+In addition to performance, we validate the scientific consistency of the GPU implementation by comparing the distribution of collapsed particles, as a function of redshift z, obtained in the GPU and CPU runs.